juvalen/mb-checker/README.md

 ## TODO

-Gather other Chrome bookmark file locations for other Linux distributions

-Provide it the format of a Chrome extension, like "Bookmarks clean up" one
+Use it as the core for developing a Chrome extension, like "Bookmarks clean up" one

 ## Author